corda/corda-docs-portal/content/en/platform/corda/4.13/community/key-concepts-tearoffs.md

 is generated for each component type (for example, inputs, outputs, or attachments).
 The roots of these sub-trees form the leaves of the top Merkle tree, and the root of the tree represents the transaction ID.

 Corda also deterministically generates an independent **nonce** for each component.
 This is a unique number added to the [hash](https://www.investopedia.com/terms/h/hash.asp).
 Then, it uses the nonces and their corresponding components to calculate the component hash, which is the actual Merkle tree leaf.
-Nonces protect against brute force attacks that otherwise would reveal the content of hashed values that can't generate much randomness, such as a single-word text attachment.
+Nonces protect against brute force attacks that otherwise would reveal the content of hashed values that cannot generate much randomness, such as a single-word text attachment.

 After computing the leaves, each Merkle tree is built by hashing the concatenation of nodes’ hashes together.
 You can see this in the diagram, where `H` denotes sha256 function, “+” - concatenation.